andi1984/dev/md/posts/podcasts/index.md

 According to my podcastplayer [PocketCasts](https://pocketcasts.com) I have listened since July 16, 2017 for more than 21 days to various, not only tech-related, podcasts.
 Which still sounds crazy to me, but it pick ups the point that I really, really like hearing podcasts :).

-And those are my favorte tech podcasts listed in alphabetical order.
+And those are my favorite tech podcasts listed in alphabetical order.

 ## [The Big Web Show](https://5by5.tv/bigwebshow)